zuozhenggh/learning-library/data-management-library/database/in-memory/setup/setup_ssworkshop.md

     ![](./images/scriptcomplete.png " ")

 ## Step 7: Run the In-Memory Setup Scripts
 1. Run this command to setup the schema for In-Memory.
 This script takes about 15 minutes to complete.
+It downloads the ssb.dmp file and then imports it.
     ````
     <copy>
     cd /home/opc/